List of Pixar films: Newt

-A Pixar film titled Newt (which was set to be directed by Gary Rydstrom) was announced in April 2008, with Pixar planning to release it in 2011, which was later delayed to 2012, but it had finally been canceled by early 2010.
-John Lasseter noted that the film's proposed plot line was similar to another film, Blue Sky Studios' Rio, which was released in 2011.
-In a March 2014 interview, Pixar president Edwin Catmull stated that Newt was an idea that was not working in pre-production.
+A Pixar film titled Newt (which would have been Gary Rydstrom's feature directorial debut) was announced in April 2008, with Pixar planning to release it in 2011, which was later delayed to 2012, but it had finally been canceled by early 2010.
+John Lasseter noted that the film's proposed plot line was similar to another film, Blue Sky Studios' Rio (2011).
+In a March 2014 interview, then-Pixar president Edwin Catmull stated that Newt was an idea that was not working in pre-production.
 When the project was passed to Pete Docter, the director of Monsters, Inc. and Up, he pitched an idea that Pixar thought was better, and that concept became Inside Out.